Set up and use Apple Card on your iPhone

 Daily Cash

 You don't have to do anything to claim your Daily Cash -- Apple will process and transfer it to your Apple Cash card every night.
-So if you purchased an iPad Pro ($746 at Walmart) at the Apple Store and the total was $1,000, you should expect to have $30 on your Apple Cash card the next day.
+So if you purchased an iPad Pro ($746 at Walmart) at the Apple Store and the total was $1,000, you should expect to have $30 on your Apple Cash card after the transaction has posted.

 You can then put your Apple Cash balance toward the balance on your Apple Card, spend it using Apple Pay or transfer it to your bank account.